mehulagg/gitlab_test/doc/development/documentation/styleguide.md

 ### GitLab issues

-The documentation can include information about known issues.
+The documentation can include information about known bugs or future features.
 When you're writing about a known issue, use this boilerplate text:

 ```markdown